Registering for tax in Ireland

 Preliminary tax for Limited Companies

-This is an estimate of the Corporation Tax due for the upcoming accounting period.
-Please note that Startup companies don't have to pay preliminary tax for their first accounting period if their Corporation Tax liability is less than €200,000 in their first year.
-There are different rules you can do to estimate your preliminary tax as a Limited Company:
+Preliminary tax for companies estimates the Corporation Tax due for the upcoming accounting period.
+Please note that startup companies don’t have to pay preliminary tax for their first accounting period if their Corporation Tax liability is less than €200,000 in their first year.

 - 100% of the Corporation Tax liability for the previous accounting period